-Indoor plants offer a number of benefits, from reducing carbon dioxide levels to easing stress.
+Indoor potted plants offer a number of benefits, from reducing carbon dioxide levels to easing stress.
 And of course, they add beauty and interest to any room in the home.
 Unfortunately, those cheap plastic planters do little to beautify your indoor spaces.
-Rather than potting your plants in unnatural plastic, we recommend making these simple yet eye-catching terracotta succulent plant pots.
+Rather than potting your plants in an unnatural plastic plant container, we recommend making these simple yet eye-catching terracotta succulent plant pots.

 DIY Planters to Stow Your Succulents

-At Real Milk Paint, we love incorporating succulents into our home design.
-To that end, we created this video about painting terracotta pots.
+At Real Milk Paint, we love incorporating succulents into our home design through creating beautiful succulent planters.
+Your small succulent can look good in ceramic pots, a bamboo tray or a clay pot.
+Today, we created this video about painting terracotta succulent pots.

-Read on for a step-by-step guide to DIY pots for your succulents:
+Read on for a step-by-step guide to DIY plant pots for your succulents:

 1. Gather Your Supplies

-To get started, you’ll need one or more terracotta pots, ideally with holes in the bottom to allow excess water to escape.
+To get started, you’ll need one or more terracotta pots, ideally with drainage holes in the bottom as this drainage hole allows excess water to escape.
 You’ll also need hot water, soap, and the milk paint color of your choice.
 If you’re painting inside the house, you might want to purchase a tarp or drop cloth to avoid staining your floors by accident.

 2. Mix Your Paints

-We recommend choosing a bold shade, like our fall-fruit-reminiscent Persimmon or this month’s featured color, the coolly inviting Dragonfly.
-However, you can create an eye-catching pot in just about any shade.
+We recommend choosing a bold shade for your succulent pots, like our fall-fruit-reminiscent Persimmon or this month’s featured color, the coolly inviting Dragonfly.
+However, you can create an eye-catching succulent planter in just about any shade.
 After pouring your paints into a bucket or tub, use a paint stirrer and mix from the bottom to the top.

 3. Apply the Tape

 Want to add some extra interest?
-Use tape to create a pattern on the face of your planter.
-If you go this route, remember to let the paint dry thoroughly before removing the tape.
+Use tape to create a pattern on the face of your succulent planter.
+If you go this route, remember to let the paint dry thoroughly before removing the tape out of your little pots.

 4. Paint Your Pots